diffblue/cbmc/COMPILING.md

    git clone https://github.com/diffblue/cbmc cbmc-git
    ```
 3. Depending on your choice of compiler:
-   1. To compile with Visual Studio, change the second line of config.inc to
+   1. To compile with Visual Studio, change the second line of `src/config.inc`
+      to
       ```
       BUILD_ENV = MSVC
       ```